0xAA55/imgquant/Readme.md

   * Run `make -j` to get the executable `quant`
   * Run `./quant _your_PNG_file_.png _output_file_.png`

+Optional parameter: `--preserve-alpha`, if used, will preserve the alpha channel.

 ## Compression Algorithm

 1. Use the octree data structure algorithm to extract a 256-color palette from the original image.